Glossip v. Gross: Justice Scalia's concurrence

-Given Breyer's call to review precedent, Scalia adds his own call to counsel to brief whether Trop v.
+Given Breyer's call to review precedent, Scalia added his own call to counsel to brief whether Trop v.
 Dulles (1958) should be overruled.
 Noting that the capital punishment debate in the United States had been deliberately left open by the Founders, Scalia concluded "by arrogating to himself the power to overturn that decision, Justice Breyer does not just reject the death penalty, he rejects the Enlightenment."

 Justice Thomas's concurrence

 Justice Thomas, joined by Justice Scalia, concurred.
 Thomas wrote that "the best solution is for the Court to stop making up Eighth Amendment claims in its ceaseless quest to end the death penalty through undemocratic means".
 Thomas wrote separately to clarify that he believes the Eighth Amendment only prohibits executions "deliberately designed to inflict pain."
 Calling Breyer's use of statistics "pseudoscientific", Thomas found one study's use of "depravity points" dehumanizing.

 Thomas rejected Breyer's example of a double murderer arbitrarily receiving a lighter sentence than a murderer, citing news reports on WRAL-TV as explanation.
-Noting that, "in my decades on the Court, I have not seen a capital crime that could not be considered sufficiently 'blameworthy' to merit a death sentence", Thomas concluded by spending several pages graphically describing some of those crimes, including several rapes and several murders committed by the mentally retarded and by juveniles.
+Noting that, "in my decades on the Court, I have not seen a capital crime that could not be considered sufficiently 'blameworthy' to merit a death sentence", Thomas concluded by spending several paragraphs graphically describing some of those crimes, including several rapes and several murders committed by the mentally retarded and by juveniles.

 Justice Breyer's dissent

 Justice Stephen Breyer, joined by Justice Ruth Bader Ginsburg, dissented.
-Explaining that the Constitution did not enshrine the standards of the Bloody Assizes or those found in Blackstone’s Commentaries on the Laws of England, Breyer believed that circumstances have radically changed since the death penalty was restored by the Court in Gregg v.
+Explaining that the Constitution did not enshrine the standards of the Bloody Assizes or those found in Blackstone's Commentaries on the Laws of England, Breyer believed that circumstances had radically changed since the death penalty was restored by the Court in Gregg v.
 Georgia (1976).
-Breyer gives four reasons he believed the death penalty is unconstitutionally cruel and unusual punishment:
+Breyer gave four reasons for why he believed the court should find against the death penalty: